schlegelp/octarine/README.md

 - jupyter_rfb: only needed if you plan on using `Octarine` in Jupyter
 - wx

 Please note that at this point, `Octarine`'s controls panel requires `PySide6`.
-So if you need GUI controls you have to use `PySide6`.
+So if you want GUI controls you have to use `PySide6`.

 ## Quickstart :fire: